ibm-cloud-docs/vpc/bare_metal_server_metadata_get_metadata.md

 {{site.data.keyword.attribute-definition-list}}

-# Use the metadata service for bare metal servers
+# Using the metadata service for bare metal servers
 {: #get-metadata-bare-metal}

-After you obtained a bare metal server identity access token, you can access the metadata service and retrieve metadata about a bare metal server.
-This topic describes how to make calls to the API to access bare metal server metadata such as initialization data, network interfaces, volume attachments, public SSH keys, and placement groups.
+After you obtain a bare metal server identity access token, you can access the metadata service and retrieve metadata about a bare metal server.
+The following information describes how to make calls to the API to access bare metal server metadata such as initialization data, network interfaces, volume attachments, public SSH keys, and placement groups.
 {: shortdesc}

 When you make API calls to the bare metal server metadata service, activity tracking events are triggered.
 For more information, see [Bare metal server events](/docs/vpc?topic=vpc-at_events#events-compute-bm).